Thepradip-sj/Weather-app/README.md

 # Weather-app
-An weather app where I use use  API fetch.
+An weather app where I use use  API fetch inside the Html code using script.